 Like other blockchain KYC platforms, it delivers cost savings on operations and cost efficiencies and financial inclusion driven by unified KYC standards.
 This is in addition to enhancing KYC checks across the industry.

 It can help consortium members to share and validate simulated KYC documentation and data updates about clients, and in a secure environment on the blockchain.
 It can also be used to assure data quality and compliance standards with respect to applicable KYC requirements.
 ADGM wrote that the platform could empower individual clients to decide how their personal data is shared in the utility and those clear guidelines would have to be identified for any member qualified as a contributor of KYC records or information to the utility.

 According to there, a commercial model of the platform would operate on the basis of incentive fees offered to data contributors; sharing of success fees with the operator of the KYC utility; and charging fees on data consumers.
 This would render it sustainable.
 According to ADGM, an ownership structure that assures safe custody of customer information and operates on a non-profit mandate would foster trust across stakeholder group.

-BlockID attaches the wallet to personal profile as the user's unique identifier and users do not need usernames and passwords to login into apps.
+BlockID attaches the wallet to a user's personal profile as the user's unique identifier sot that users do not need any usernames and passwords to login into apps.
 BlockID has anti-money laundering (AML) process already integrated.
 They also have partnered with Intrum and IDnow for Know Your Customer process.

 For this app, user clients will not need to do their own separate on-boarding but instead, BlockID will do it and share the results with all of their supported Dapps or apps.
 Partner dapps will, therefore, be able to access the whitelists of all verified users.
 The user will, however, still be able to determine which apps should use their data and which should not.